Introduction to Networks

 plt.axis('off')

-But it is useful to have a comparison to a “random” graph.
+Most real-world graphs do not match the properties of \(G(n, p)\) graphs, however it is useful to have a comparison to a random graph.

 Degree Distributions

-Understanding connectivity starts with asking about observed degrees in the graph.
+Understanding connectivity starts with determining the observed degrees in the graph.

 We typically focus our attention on large values of \(x\) – nodes that are highly connected.